• About

 Understanding the Monster of Meth Addiction

-August 25, 2016 Posted by grant Addiction, Blog, Brain, Physiological
+September 5, 2023 Posted by Patrick Carleton Addiction, Blog, Brain, Physiological

 What if there were a poison that was so potent, so relentlessly powerful, that just one dose of it could potentially lead to disfigurement and the loss of your peace of mind, your family and friends, your money, and even your life?
 There is.
 It’s called meth.